UberGuidoZ/Flipper/Applications/UberGuidoZ/gpio_logic_analyzer/README.md

 |  7  | C1    | PC1      |  Pin 15    | 3.3V max      |
 |  8  | C0    | PC0      |  Pin 16    | 3.3V max      |

-All pins are configured as digital inputs with no internal pull resistor.
+All pins are configured as digital inputs with no internal pull resistor.<br>
 They are returned to high-impedance analog mode when you exit the analyzer.

-**Voltage warning**: Do not connect signals above 3.3V to any pin except PA4.
+**Voltage warning**: Do not connect signals above 3.3V to any pin except PA4.<br>
 No pull-up or pull-down resistors are enabled.
-Add external resistors to your circuit if the signals you are probing have undefined idle states.
+Add external resistors to<br>
+your circuit if the signals you are probing have undefined idle states.

-FAILURE TO FOLLOW THIS WARNING COULD CAUSE FLIPPER TO LEAK MAGIC SMOKE!
+***FAILURE TO FOLLOW THIS WARNING COULD CAUSE FLIPPER TO LEAK MAGIC SMOKE!***

 ---